Premier League TV, stream schedule

 Saturday

 10 a.m.
-ET: Newcastle United vs. West Bromwich Albion – CNBC [STREAM]
+ET: West Bromwich Albion vs. Tottenham Hotspur – CNBC [STREAM]

 10 a.m.
-ET: Crystal Palace vs. Leicester City – NBC Sports Gold [STREAM]
+ET: Leicester City vs. West Ham United – NBC Sports Gold [STREAM]

 10 a.m.
-ET: Huddersfield Town vs. Everton – NBC Sports Gold [STREAM]
+ET: Watford vs. Newcastle United – NBC Sports Gold [STREAM]

 Sunday